bartkessels/bartkessels.github.io/_posts/software/2023-12-13-releasing-upset.md

 * Add an extra required option to validate the required commands
     - In such a way, that if you configure Git as your VCS, it won't clone anything because it knows Git is not installed
 * A method to copy files
-* Setup an automatic pipeline to build an executable for each platform
+* Set up an automatic pipeline to build an executable for each platform

 ## Contribute